jobtalle/myr.js/README.md

 color|[`Color`](#color)|A color which the canvas will be cleared to when `clear()` is called

 ### `clear()`
-Clears the canvas to the currently set clear color
+Clears the canvas to the currently set clear color.

 ### `free()`
 Frees the **myr.js** object and the OpenGL objects it maintains.
 Note that this function does not free objects like [surfaces](#surface) and [shaders](#shader), these must be freed individually.

 ### `bind()`
 Binds the canvas as the current render target.
-Always bind before rendering.

 ### `getTransform()`
-Return the [transformation](#transform) which is currently on top of the transform stack.
+Return the [transformation](#transform) which is currently on top of the stack.

 ### `push()`
 Push the current [transformation](#transform) onto the stack.
+The new current transformation is now no transformation (the identity matrix).

 ### `pop()`
 Pop the current [transformation](#transform) from the stack, restoring the last pushed transformation.